aaron-iz/Cerastes/README.md

 Alongside, Cerastes creates a lightweight JavaScript snippet that automatically decrypts the code at runtime and injects it into the DOM.

-Like its namesake—the horned desert viper-Cerastes is small, stealthy, and strikes without being seen.
+Like its namesake-the horned desert viper-Cerastes is small, stealthy, and strikes without being seen.

 ## Example Output: